shawn-p-m/Web-Dev-Essentials/README.md

         - Many Moving Parts, many languages and systems involved
     - Advantages of Web Dev
         - Biggest Job Market in Computer Science
-        - Device/OS agnostic -> A web app can run on a smart phone, a fridge, a Desktop, a tablet all from one code base
+        - Device/OS agnostic &rightarrow; A web app can run on a smart phone, a fridge, a Desktop, a tablet all from one code base
         - Gives Coders a better understanding of Cyber Security when they understand Networks and the Internet

-- Project Structure of a FrontEnd Project
+- Project Structure of a FrontEnd Project.
+    - Naming Conventions &rightarrow; packages are kebab-case, Component folders are PascalCase, files are camelCase (may vary from team to team)
     - The root folder
         - The src folder
-            - Component based WebApp
+            - Page/Component based WebApps
         - The public/static folder
         - The dist/build folder
         - Config files